wulfmann/vercel/README.md

 See the [support table](/docs/supported-resources.md) for an up-to-date list of the API resources this library supports.

+If you'd like to see a resource support prioritized, [open an issue](https://github.com/wulfmann/vercel/issues/new/choose).

 ## Contributing

 Want to contribute or found a bug to fix?